kaarelmand/academic-kickstart/content/project/phosphogenesis/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Paleoproterozoic redox"
+title: "Phosphogenesis"
-summary: "Redox evolution of the ocean and atmosphere in the middle Paleoproterozoic, especially relating to the Lomagundi-Jatuli and Shunga events."
+summary: "The generation of phosphate-rich minerals and sediments.
+The preservation of microbes in apatite and their role in its nucleation and growth."
 authors: []
 tags: []
 categories: []
-date: 2019-11-18T20:24:11+02:00
+date: 2019-11-10T20:24:11+02:00

 # Optional external URL for project (replaces project detail page).
 external_link: ""